 As my business grows, I may hire someone dedicated to one of those tasks, and my VA will simply move on to other things.
 With a Project Manager now on board and a well-documented process in place, we're prepared for the future, ensuring that our current team and any new additions hit the ground running!

 Documenting Everything Means Time Savings

 There is no doubt a time sink upfront.
 And it's difficult to do before you have a team.
 But the extra time is going to pay huge dividends going forward!
 I joke with my new hires because they are actually helping motivate me to create documentation; their value lies there too!

 So You Sold Yet?

-Regardless, if you have your sights to the future and want to grow your business, documentation is going to play a critical role.
-You can't expect to start from scratch with every new hire AND it allows you to build processes and a ‘way to do things' that is consistent across your organization!
+Regardless, if you have your sights on the future and want to grow your business, documentation is going to play a critical role.
+You can't expect to start from scratch with every new hire, AND it allows you to build processes and a ‘way to do things' that is consistent across your organization!

 - Navigating Team Success: The Crucial Role of Effective Project Management - November 25, 2023

 - Strategic Documentation Practices: Building and Upholding Comprehensive Team Resources - November 11, 2023